The best solution to detect cancer early means keeping a close watch on the moles on your body to detect anything unusual.

 Some research suggests that having more than 50 common moles can increase the risk of melanoma.

-And although the vast majority of these never turn into melanomas, they are more likely to become cancerous.
-Having five or more atypical moles is associated with a higher than normal risk of “thick” or more advanced melanoma.
+Moreover, although most of these never turn into melanomas, they are more likely to become cancerous.
+Having five or more atypical moles is associated with a higher risk of “thick” or more advanced melanoma.

-Many melanomas start as pigmented moles, but the two most common types of skin cancer, basal cells and squamous cell carcinoma, do not arise by themselves from normal skin.
+Many melanomas start as pigmented moles, but the two most common types of skin cancer, basal cells and squamous cell carcinoma, do not arise from normal skin.

 Why Do Some Polka Dots Change from Benign to Cancerous?

 Genetics seems to play a role.
-And although melanoma can occur in areas that are normally protected from sunlight, ultraviolet radiation also seems to be an important factor.
+Moreover, although melanoma can occur in areas usually protected from sunlight, ultraviolet radiation also seems to be an essential factor.

 For example, moles exposed to UV radiation, such as the sun or tanning beds, can mutate, triggering the abnormally rapid cell division that characterizes cancer.

 Most melanomas, however, do not develop from existing moles.
-And cancer rates, which increase with advancing age, have increased for at least 30 years.
+Moreover, cancer rates, which increase with advancing age, have increased for at least 30 years.

 Unnoticed, melanoma can grow and spread quickly, so experts agree that finding it early is the key.